Fortinet Signs Threat Information Sharing Agreement with INTERPOL

 Silvino Schlickmann Jr., acting executive director, INTERPOL Global Complex for Innovation “Tackling cybercrime cannot be resolved unilaterally by law enforcement alone, but is a joint responsibility which requires trusted relationships with the private sector.
-This new agreement with Fortinet ([www.Fortinet.com](http://www.fortinet.com/)) will ensure that law enforcement have access to the most… Read more on https://africa-newsroom.com/press/fortinet-signs-threat-information-sharing-agreement-w...
+This new agreement with Fortinet will ensure that law enforcement have access to the most comprehensive threat intelligence necessary to… Read […]

 Source : http://feedproxy.google.com/~r/Appa-sourceTheAfric...